 Gentrification – Rising standards of living, safe and clean streets, and nice restaurants, but with disapproving spin.

 Germany – 1.
 A collection of mostly decorative appendages bolted onto two large port cities and the roaring economic engine of Bavaria.
-2. The Wile E. Coyote of constant disastrous attempts at establishing an European hegemony.
+2. The Wile E. Coyote of constant disastrous imperial ambitions.

 Hate speech – 1.
 Facts 2.
 Anything outside the communist memeplex.
 3. (rarely) Hate speech.